 Biden, why not set a precedent which will spark a wave of enthusiasm with so many new prospective voters?
 Stop telling the other side that they are a bunch of idiots who want to destroy the country.
 Stop telling us that they are responsible for the pandemic and systemic racism.
 Stop telling us that they are ruining millions of people’s lives.
 Sure, let the Republicans keep debasing and insulting you, but does that mean you have to do the same?
 Please stop with the overgeneralised vague hyperboles.
 It is doing your campaign no credit whatsoever.
 Certainly not for me and for many others.
 The DNC was a great opportunity to relay to the American people what the Democrats could do to make America a great place.

 I am writing this letter to you, Mr Biden, because I strongly believe your campaign is at risk.
-We have unedited live video footage from countless user’s mobile phones showing needless looting, rioting and violence in an accelerating climate of crime across many of your cities in the United States.
+We have unedited live video footage from countless user’s mobile phones showing needless looting, rioting and violence in an accelerating climate of crime across many cities in the United States, most of which are Democrat-run.
 Mainstream press cannot hide this, Mr Biden.
 It is happening for real.
 We are living in a social media panopticon.
 Nobody wants rioting.
 You do not.
 Trump does not, or, at least, I assume he does not.
 However, what I do know is that those who live near these areas want all this madness to stop regardless who is in power or not.
 People are getting hurt, Mr. Biden.
 There are accounts of people who are running businesses not supporting BLM that are getting hurt.
 That is truly terrifying.
 First and foremost, you need to tell the American people how you are going to restore peace to the nation.
 That is what we want.
 That is what I want.

 Mr. Biden, as an X-Gen growing up in late 80s Colorado, my view of the Democrats was more in line of what Libertarians would have been at the time.
 Free speech, pro-choice, and equal opportunity, but not necessarily equal outcome.
 I had the view then that the Republicans were more restricted on censorship, particularly anything to do with the Church, for example.
 Religion, in my opinion, is a very private affair, and I never approved of any religion be forced down one’s throat.
 I also remember those in the gay community during the AIDS epidemic and how badly they were generally treated by the Republicans during those years.
 But things have changed.
 I am fairly convinced that these days, it the Republicans that are fighting for free speech whereas the Democrats seem intent on introducing narratives that make free speech difficult, or even, dangerous.
 This, alone, could be a big Achilles heel in your campaign.